All men can see these tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.

-The enterprise’s ability to embrace organizational change is a key competitive advantage, and the enterprise architectural strategy is a principal constituent.
+The enterprise’s ability to embrace organizational change is a key competitive advantage, and the enterprise architectural strategy is a vital element.
 Figure 1 illustrates five key aspects of such a strategy and each element is briefly described below.

 Development and Deployment Infrastructure Strategy.
 When it fulfills its function properly, development and deployment infrastructure goes unnoticed.
-However, the strategy for building and maintaining the infrastructure is a key challenge, one that overlaps with system architect responsibilities.
+However, the strategy for building and maintaining the infrastructure is a key challenge, overlapping with system architect responsibilities.
 Some of these include the reuse of configuration patterns, common physical infrastructure, knowledge sharing between Value Streams, Agile Release Trains (ARTs), and—especially—System Teams.
-In addition, some of the development and deployment infrastructure will likely overlap with internal IT systems, and the enterprise architect can help provide direction there as well.
+In addition, some of the development and deployment infrastructure will likely intersect with internal IT systems.
+The enterprise architect can provide direction there as well.

 Respect for People and Relentless Improvement